 - CAPS Pump Failure

 - Cracked Blocks

 - Leaking EGR Cooler

 - Failed Head Gasket

 - Dropped Valves

-To accomplish this, our team of machinists and engine builders perform a full core tear down, cleaning, and inspection and also handle all machining of the ISC before it leaves our care.
+To accomplish this, our team of machinists and engine builders perform a full core tear down, cleaning, and inspection and also handle all machining of the Cummins 8.3 specs before it leaves our care.
 This process guarantees that each engine leaves the Big Bear Engine facility in perfect running condition every time.